ahroncich7/ahroncich7/readme.md

 Here are some of my notable projects:

-- **[Sas Ceramica Site](https://github.com/ahroncich7/sas)**: Developed a machine learning model using Python and Scikit-learn to predict flight delays based on historical data.
+- **[Sas Ceramica Site](https://github.com/ahroncich7/sas)**: Developed a site to show products and artist information.Store product information and allow for queries based on category and availability (in stock) to then be displayed on the front-end.

 - **[Tiled-adapter. ](https://github.com/ahroncich7/e-commerce-website)**: An NPM module that enables importing a JSON file from Tiled and converting it into a JavaScript object.

 - **[MemoTest](https://github.com/ahroncich7/memo_test)**: A simple implementation of basic vanilla JavaScript concepts and DOM manipulation.